easybuilders/easybuild-tutorial/docs/2025-LUST/2_Using/2_01_troubleshooting.md

 start_dir = 'src'

-# -fcommon is required to compile Subread 2.0.1 with GCC 10/11,
+# -fcommon is required to compile Subread 2.0.1 from GCC 10 onwards,
 # which uses -fno-common by default (see https://www.gnu.org/software/gcc/gcc-10/porting_to.html)
 buildopts = '-f Makefile.Linux CFLAGS="-fast -fcommon"'